Keeping Employee Morale High During COVID-19

 Open communication helps employees know that their thoughts and opinions are valued.
 If issues arise, address them promptly.
 Ask your employees what is working and what is not working?
 Have a brainstorming session to come up with new ways of working together.
 Asking for feedback helps to maintain employee morale and shows that the business cares.

 It may be challenging to stay focused on work when feeling anxious about what could happen.
 However, one thing sure to get you through is taking comfort in knowing the work you do is still there, needs to be addressed, and is still very important.
 As an employer, recognising someones hard work and dedication is a great boost for morale.
 Never miss an opportunity to recognise that your employees have done a good job.
 This is more important now than ever with remote teams and it can give employees a much-needed boost.

 5. Make Sure It’s Not “All Work No Play”

 In the office, you might have a break room or even a ping pong table where people can chat, take a break and destress.
 But when working remotely, it can be easy to miss the element of ‘fun’ at work.
 Introduce virtual and online team activities that your employees can take part in during lunch breaks or on a Friday afternoon to round off the week.

-We offer a full range of online activities that are fun, creative and innovative.
+Looking to book team building activities with remote employees?
+Our online activities are fun, creative and innovative.
 We are offering FREE DEMONSTRATIONS for all of our remote team activities, giving you the chance to test out what will work best for you and your team.
 Contact us via the button below or email us at email@example.com to book!